zjlxgxz/NN-verification/README.md

 # Repository for NN-verification
 folder data contains raw data from COMPAS/Adult analysis

 folder src contains all python scripts for data clean and model training

+      See how to OLD load models in: src/3-model-easy-loader.ipynb

-      See how to load models in: src/3-model-easy-loader(-v2).ipynb
+      See how to NEW load models in: src/3-model-easy-loader-v2.ipynb

 folder cache contains the dataset of different train,dev,test splits.